We explain everything you need to know about women’s health in the UK and how to access it via the public and private

 Insurance for women’s healthcare in the UK

 If you take out health insurance in the UK, this can pay for private medical treatment.
 Health insurance can also cover a range of treatments that are not available for free on the NHS.

 Before you take out a healthcare plan, consider what care and treatments you need your insurance to cover.
 For example, if you plan on having children you might want it to include obstetrics and gynecology.

 Covering serious illnesses like cancer or treatment for pre-existing conditions like asthma could make your private medical insurance more expensive.
 But it could be worth it if you need private healthcare for these conditions.

-Private health insurance policies come with two mains costs: the premium and the excess.
+Private health insurance policies come with two main costs: the premium and the excess.
 They’re generally available on both a personal and family basis.
 The premiums will depend on your level of cover, lifestyle, age, and any pre-existing medical conditions that you might have.
 Healthcare plans usually operate on an excess basis, meaning you will need to pay a proportion of the cost.
 Many UK employers also include subsidized or tax-only healthcare cover in their benefits packages.

 What the NHS covers